Flowercorn/atlas/README.md

 Step 3.
 Copy everything

 Step 4.
-Paste it in Google Docs
+Paste it to Google Docs